Friday, 20 August 2021

 LIMERRHOIDS

 Author's Note: Well, yes.
 This verse does go on at length (including a D-rhyme extension), but in a highly regulated fashion that would have been applauded by the famed lyrical seer.
 He obtained initial support by a cadre of Irish disciples, but to O'Malley's bitter disappointment, his efforts were unsustained globally.
 In recent writings, we have honored O'Malley's concept by the concoction of a score of poems of the type he would have approved.
-To view this specialized material, giving an explanation and examples, click HERE !
+To view this specialized material that provides further explanation and copious examples, click HERE !

 DUAL RHYME-SCHEMES

-Authors' NoteWe have a complete post (10 verses or so) devoted to limericks with dual rhyme schemes, as introduced HERE ...
+Authors' Note: This introductory verse relates to a posted collection (10 verses or so) devoted to limericks with dual rhyme schemes, as posted HERE ...

 TERMINAL (poetic) EXCLAMATION